Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: Case study: 2019 Academy Award for Best Picture

-The user's choice of $\omega$ and $\bm{\phi}$ governs the extent to which the historical model component is weighed against subjective opinion in the production of win probabilities.
+Tables \ref{Table1} and \ref{Table2} summarize predictions for the eight films under consideration.
+Table \ref{Table1} includes predictions from unconditional logistic regression, LASSO, the fully historical model (i.e. $\omega=1.0$) using SB-PCLR with predictors $x_1$, $x_2$, and $x_3$, three prior specifications for subjective effects at various $\omega$ values, and point estimates via ABMA.
+Table \ref{Table2} provides MCMC point estimates and credible intervals via the Metropolis sampler in Algorithm 1 for probability predictions for the historical model and three subjective effect specifications at a variety of $\omega$ values.
+Table \ref{Table3} shows the top ten predictors as identified by odds ratio, the observed odds ratios, univariate and historical model MCMC output for$\beta_j$ coefficients, LASSO, and ABMA results.
+As mentioned previously, the LASSO approach considers all 47 candidate variables, and the only non-zero LASSO coefficients observed corresponded to variables that had high odds ratios and thus are included in Table \ref{Table3}.
+Therefore, every non-zero LASSO coefficient is presented in Table \ref{Table3}.

+Figure \ref{fig:results} shows the posterior predicted probabilities for three specific choices of $\bm{\phi}$ for various $\omega$ with the ``GB prior'' in the top left, ``U prior'' in the top right, and the ``NR prior'' in the bottom left.
 The left side of each horizontal axis corresponds to the prior probabilities in each of the ``GB,'' ``U,'' and ``NR'' priors.
 Moving from left to right corresponds to an increase in $\omega$ and hence more weight on the historical model.
 At $\omega=1$, the prior probabilities on films are completely outweighed by the historical model.
+Figure \ref{fig:results} was constructed using the MAP strategy described in Section \ref{sec:method}.
+Table \ref{Table1} includes probabilities shown via characters in Figure \ref{fig:results}.

-In addition to showing how various prior choices affect win probabilities, line plots are useful for ``\textit{post-mortem}-style'' analyses, e.g. a user who favored their own opinions at around $\omega=0.7$ would have needed 80 \% prior probability favoring \textit{Green Book} in order to conclude that the eventual winner was a more likely candidate than \textit{Roma}, which captures the plurality of posterior probability based on this particular historical model.
+In addition to showing how various prior choices affect win probabilities, the line plots in Figure \ref{fig:results} are useful for ``\textit{post-mortem}-style'' analyses.
+A natural question is: \textit{How strongly would a prognosticator have needed to believe in Green Book (the eventual winner) in order to conclude that it had a better chance of winning than Roma?} The SB-PCLR modeling framework reveals that a prognosticator who valued the historical model at $\omega=0.7$ would have needed 80\% prior probability favoring \textit{Green Book} in order to conclude that the eventual winner was a more likely candidate than \textit{Roma}, which captures the plurality of posterior probability based on this particular historical model.
+This statement is reflected in the top left panel of Figure \ref{fig:results}.
 The astute reader will notice that in the ``U'' and ``NR'' settings, \textit{Green Book} and \textit{Bohemian Rhapsody} are tied.
 This is because they share equal prior weight and happen to also share the same values for $x_1$, $x_2$, and $x_3$.